| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Wednesday April 18,

 a bushel anywhere in the state- and says you could probably raise the

+expectations of that floor several pennies above that for most locations.
 Dr. Anderson says that a lesson learned from the recent freeze is fairly simple- "there is more risk in production than in price."
 He says you need to make sure you don't hedge or forward contract more production than you will be able to produce- taking into account last minute yield robbers like freeze of disease.
 Anderson believes that we are starting to see livestock operators putting wheat into their feed rations- and that will mean solid demand for wheat stocks as we enter the harvest season.
 We have our conversation with Kim Anderson recorded- and you can hear our dissection of the market by going tot he link below.
 Click here for Ron's conversation with Dr. Kim Anderson on current wheat market outlook! | |

-Oklahoma Beef Cookoff happens Saturday during the Southern Plains Farm Show. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The Oklahoma
+| Oklahoma Beef Cookoff happens Saturday during the Southern Plains Farm Show. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The Oklahoma

 Cattlewomen hold one of the few remaining state beef cookoffs around the